darasus/ai-blog/content/nutrient-dense-superfoods-that-improve-overall-health.md

   eaten as a quick snack.
 Goji berries are a great source of antioxidants, amino acids, and iron.
 Hemp seeds have been around for hundreds of years, but only in the past decade have they become a more popular superfood.
+intro: >-
+  Superfoods are nutrient-dense foods that have a high concentration of disease-fighting vitamins and minerals.
+They also tend to be high in antioxidants, fiber, and other phytonutrients that help protect your body from free radicals and diseases.
+These healthy, natural foods can be found in almost any corner of the globe.
+Many indigenous cultures eat these as staples because of their abundant benefits for the human body.

+  Superfoods generally have impressive quantities of some or many nutrients, such as carotenoids (vitamin A), flavonoids, vitamins C and E, or omega-3 fatty acids (ALA).
+There are many types of superfoods; here is a list of 20 worth adding to your diet:
 ---

 ## Chia Seeds